AngusCrookes/Quantum-Walks-and-Quantum-Monte-Carlo/README.md

 This project enables the generation of a general QGB with arbitrary left ($p$) and right ($q$) drop probabilities for each peg, for any number of layers.
 It also provides functions tailored to generate exponential and Quantum Hadamard Random Walk (QHRD) distributions.

 All simulations are found in `qgb_simulations.ipynb`.
-The functions to generate each circuit are in `qgb_functions.py`.
-The two-page summary is in the folder `Presentations and Summary`.
+The functions to generate each circuit are in `quantum_galton_boards.py`.
+The two-page summary is in the folder `Presentations and Summary\QGB_SUMMARY_PDF.pdf`.

 ### Normal distribution

 The function `generate_qgb(n)` generates a quantum circuit for a QGB with $n$ layers.
-This specific function forces the left and right drop probabilities at each peg to be equal i.e. $p=0.5$.
+This function forces the left and right drop probabilities at each peg to be equal i.e. $p=0.5$.
 An example of how to use this function is shown below:

 ```
 # number of layers